12 Warning Signs Of A Sleep Disorder

 You may go to bed as usual, but it may be hours before you actually fall asleep.
 This may result because of an existing health condition, disrupting sleep.
 Or it may occur due to pondering over something, which does not let you sleep.
 Or perhaps, the problem could be more serious and point towards a sleeping disorder such as insomnia.

-Try to consciously allow yourself to slip in a slumber.
+Try to consciously allow yourself to slip into a slumber.
 If you do not see a difference even then, visit a health practitioner.

 4. Difficult Staying or Falling Asleep